DinoChiesa/Apigee-nodejs-KVM-upsert/README.md

 ## Disclaimer

 This example is not an official Google product, nor is it part of an official Google product.
-If you have questions on using it, please ask  via github or community.apigee.com .
+If you have questions on using it, please ask via github or on [The Apigee community forum](https://www.googlecloudcommunity.com/gc/Apigee/bd-p/cloud-apigee) .

 ## How it works